Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Simulation

-After simulating $Y_i$ from the models aforementioned, we use the quantile and rank normalization in \cite{qiu2013impact} to transform $Y_i$'s into a normal distribution.
+After simulating $Y_i$ from these models, we use the quantile and rank normalization in \cite{qiu2013impact} to transform $Y_i$'s into a normal distribution.
 Since quantile function is invariant to monotone transformations, the proposed iQRAT actually produces identical results with and without normalization.
 We implement the normalization for a fair comparison with the existing approaches.
-Otherwise, the existing methods will have type I error inflation issue especially with non-gaussian errors.
+Otherwise, the existing methods will have type I error inflation issues, especially with non-gaussian errors.

+{ Due to limited space, we present here only iQRAT$_S$-related results, and report the results of iQRAT$_B$ in the Supplementary Material.}